Green Programs & Events

 Is Obama green?
 That question casts a harsh light on a president with a checkered environmental history.
 Where does Obama stand on energy - especially clean energy?
 Obama and the Keystone pipeline?
 Obama and fracking, or hydraulic fracturing?
 What about Obama and global warming?
 Take a look at his environmental history in this Obama green report...

 Bombed: The Effects of War on the Environment

-The effects of war on the environment are as devastating as they are long-lasting.
-Consequences of war include species loss, habitat destruction and the loss of environmental protections.
-Examine these and other impacts of war with some of the world's leading experts on war and nature.
+The effects of war on the environment can be devastating.
+Impacts of war include species loss, habitat destruction and the loss of environmental protections.
+Discover the consequences of war with Jurgen Brauer, Carl Bruch and Geoffrey Dabelko.

 Environmental Groups and Legislation: Follow the Money

 Editorial: Oil Subsidies and Energy Subsidies